MauricioAntonioMartinez/mcuve-web/projects/mimicry.md

 ---
 name: "Mimicry"
 date: "2022-10-16"
-image: /projects/mimicry-preview.jpg
+image: /projects/mimicry-preview.png
-preview: /projects/mimicry-preview.jpg
+preview: /projects/mimicry-preview.png
 excerpt: Share content between your phone and your pc without limitations
 description: Every time that you need send data to your phone is a mess an more if you needed as quickly as possible, with mimicry you can share any file,clipboard,contacts etc. without the need of sending whatsapps messages.
 repo: https://github.com/MauricioAntonioMartinez/mimicry
 tech:
-  - react-native
+  - react
-  - postgres
+  - mongodb
   - express
-  - socketio
+  - typescript
 isTop: true
 ---